-a) Updated recipient's contact information including phone number and address.

-- b) Recipient's childcare provider choice if known. - c) Recipients continued to need care. - d) Once this information is collected, the worker in the original county of residence should complete the following steps: - e) Update NC FAST with all information provided by the recipient. - f) Enter the transfer into NC FAST following instructions in the county transfer job aid and the system will then transfer the case to the new county. - g) Transfer copies of the recipient's entire paper file to the new county of residence via mail.
-For counties that do not maintain paper files, uploading electronically maintained files into NC FAST is acceptable in lieu of mail. - i.
-The case file will need to be provided for the new county AND the original signed voucher for the current childcare provider.
+- a) Updated recipient's contact information including phone number and address. - b) Recipient's childcare provider choice if known. - c) Recipients continued need care for care - d) Once this information is collected, the worker in the original county of residence should complete the following steps: - e) Update NC FAST with all information provided by the recipient. - f) Enter the transfer into NC FAST following instructions in the county transfer job aid and the system will then transfer the case to the new county.

+- g) Transfer copies of the recipient's entire paper file to the new county of residence via mail.
+For counties that do not maintain paper files, uploading electronically maintained files into NC FAST is acceptable in lieu of mail.
+Refer to the NC FAST Job Aid. - i.
+The case file will need to be provided for the new county

+AND the original signed voucher for the current childcare provider.